apache/pulsar/site2/docs/security-kerberos.md

 In this setting, the principal of Pulsar broker and keyTab file indicates the role of brokers when you authenticate with ZooKeeper.

-## Regarding authentication between BookKeeper and Broker
+## Configure Kerberos authentication between BookKeeper and broker

 Pulsar broker acts as a Kerberos client when you authenticate with Bookie.
 According to [BookKeeper document](https://bookkeeper.apache.org/docs/next/security/sasl/), you need to add `bookkeeperClientAuthenticationPlugin` parameter in `broker.conf`: